 The Pathfinder model is shown in Figure 5.
-The Zhang and Seyfried paper does not provide the exact values of entrance and exit widths to the 3 m corridor, so the Pathfinder calculation assumed six cases where the entrance width varied from 2 to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 to 1 m (high density cases).
+This model is a subset of the experiments reported in Zhang, Klingsch, Schadschneider, and Seyfried (2011).
+The Pathfinder model uses a 3 m corridor.
+For six cases the entrance width varied from 2 to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 to 1 m (high density cases).
 The red rectangles indicate the regions used to measure the speed-density results.
+To ensure steady-state results, 1000 people were used for each case.